 There are two main ways for creating an IPython Notebook in Dataiku DSS:

 (Note that this functionality is also available from the Actions menu on a Dataset)

 This will open automatically a new Notebook with some minimal code pre-filled, allowing to use Dataiku's API to read your datasets into Python or R structures (such as data frames).
 For instance:

 You can uncomment the portions of code depending on whether you need to load your dataset into a Pandas dataframe, or iterate through the lines of your dataset.

 Should you work with R or Python in your Notebook, you will be able to easily load your datasets using Dataiku's API, whatever initial source or storage system.
 You can read more about our API's there.

-In Data Science Studio, Insights are used by data scientists to share their work, notably via the Dashboard.
+In Dataiku DSS, Insights are used by data scientists to share their work, notably via the Dashboard.
 IPython Notebooks can be used to create an Insight in DSS, where you will be able to share your document with other users in a HTML format.

 Once your Notebook is created, close it and go back to the Notebooks list.
 Click on the Notebook you want to use, and under "Actions" in the right panel, click on "Publish":

 Once generated, you will be taken to the Dashboard, and the Notebook is shown as new Insight.
 Double click on the top bar of the window to open it: